cornerman/terraform-aws-my-account/README.md

 #### Initial Access

-Manually create an IAM user with admin access and get the security credentials (you should delete this user afterwards) or once add security credentials to the root user (and remove them again).
+Manually create an IAM user with admin access and get the security credentials (you should delete this user afterwards) *or* once add security credentials to the root user (and remove them afterwards).

 Set the AWS credentials for this user in your terminal (e.g. environment variable `AWS_PROFILE` or `AWS_ACCESS_KEY`/`AWS_SECRET_ACCESS_KEY`/`AWS_REGION`).
 After your have deployed this module once, you will use a different way of authenticating using AWS SSO (see later).